PeterHjHan/chattyApp/README.md

 ### Getting Started

 1. Clone both this repo and the [Chatty App Server](https://github.com/PeterHjHan/chattyApp_server)
-2. Follow the instructions on the Chatty App Server file
+2. Follow the instructions on the Chatty App Server repo first
 3. npm install
 4. Start the application by typing `npm start`
 5. Port is set default to 3000,